-If you suffer from anxiety then you will know that life can feel scary at times.
+If you suffer from an anxiety disorder, then you will know that life can feel scary at times – even overwhelming.
 Worries about what might happen can sometimes spiral out of all proportion and leave you in a tailspin.
 If your thoughts escalate and panic sets in, it can leave you with a full-blown anxiety attack.

 People who’ve had anxiety attacks report feeling:

-During an anxiety attack, your body responds as if there were real danger and the adrenaline kicks in to help you respond to that danger.
-Your brain activates your fight-or-flight response so you can tackle the perceived threat – expect that with anxiety it’s often your fears about a future threat rather than an actual one.
+During an anxiety attack, your body responds as if there were a real danger, and the adrenaline kicks in to help you respond to that danger.
+Your brain activates your fight-or-flight response so you can tackle the perceived threat – except that with anxiety, it’s often your fears about a future threat rather than an actual one.
 Anxiety attacks generally pass in 10 minutes, though at the time it may feel as though you’ll never feel ‘normal’ again.

 Stamp your feet

 An anxiety attack can rob you of the ability to breathe normally, and you can end up taking increasingly shallow breaths.
-Aim to deep breathe through your belly button, counting in for five and out for seven.
-The longer out breath can have a calming effect on your nervous system.
+Breathing exercises really help to relieve anxiety and help you regain some equilibrium.
+Take a deep breath, pulling in your stomach and filling up your chest.
+Focus on the counting – in for five breaths and out for seven.
+Don’t underestimate the therapeutic benefits of deep breathing.
+The longer you breathe out, the more of a calming effect it will have on your nervous system.

 Use your senses